 The commencement of Winter is signaled when the Cailleach washes her plaid dress in “her cauldron” the Corryreckan whirlpool (which is the third largest in the world).
 Her swirling and swooshing it around stirs the atmosphere.
 She washes for three days, after which her blue and green plaid is washed out, and now white, as snow gently covers the land.

 The Cailleach can take on a plural form of eight sisters called the Cailleachan, or Storm Hags.
 The worst weather of the season, sleet in particular, are attributed to them.
 If one Cailleach is cranky – imagine what eight are like!

 In the Scottish legends, the Cailleach alternates power with Brigid the goddess of fire, and the two sometimes battle for control of the seasons.
 Cailleach rules the land between Samhain and Beltaine, Brigid from Beltaine to Samhain.
 Some versions depict Cailleach as turning to stone during Brigid’s rule, and Cailleach kidnapping and imprisoning Brigid during her season, beneath Ben Nevis.
 Aengus, a son of the Cailleach, must rescue Brigid from his mother, and the often turbulent weather during the month of March is said to represent this struggle between the three.

 In yet another version, the Cailleach is Brigid, and changes form with the turning of the seasons.
 She comes into full crone-dom and power on the Winter Solstice, where she generates all of the foul weather.
 Her power wanes after this apex and she drinks from the Well of Youth.
 As she does, she becomes young and beautiful again and with her transformation comes the spring.
-In time, the power of the Well beings to wear off and she beings to age once more.
+In time, the power of the Well begins to wear off and she begins to age once more.

 Thoughts on The Cailleach